-e.
+f.
 Formal Complaint Procedures and Procedural Rights

-- i.
+i.
 Appointment of Presiding Judicial Officer.
-Upon receipt of a Complaint, the EDR Coordinator will immediately send a copy of the Complaint to the Chief Judge of the Court, who will appoint a Presiding Judicial Officer.
-The Presiding Judicial Officer will be a Judge in the Court or, when appropriate, a Judge from another Court (with the consent of the respective Chief Judge of that Court). - ii.
+Upon receipt of a Complaint, the COA EDR Coordinator will immediately send a copy of the Complaint to the Chief Circuit Judge, who will appoint a Presiding Judicial Officer.
+The Presiding Judicial Officer will be a Judge in the circuit Court of Appeals or, when appropriate, a Judge from another court2 other than the district court where the FPDO is located (with the consent of the respective Chief Judge of that court).

+ii.
 Presiding Judicial Officer.
 The Presiding Judicial Officer oversees the Complaint proceeding.
-The Presiding Judicial Officer will provide a copy of the Complaint to the head of the Employing Office against which the Complaint has been filed (Respondent), except when the Presiding Judicial Officer determines for good cause that the circumstances dictate otherwise.
+The Presiding Judicial Officer will provide a copy of the Complaint to the FPD against whose FPDO the Complaint has been filed (Respondent), except when the Presiding Judicial Officer determines for good cause that the circumstances dictate otherwise.
 The Presiding Judicial Officer must provide the individual alleged to have violated rights under this Plan notice that a Complaint has been filed and the nature and substance of the Complaint allegations.